thu-coai/cotk/docs/source/notes/tutorial_core.rst

 - pytorch >= 1.0.0
 - livelossplot (optional, just for showing loss)

-If you don't have a suitable environment, you can also run the codes on google colab. #TODO: FIX THE LINK
+You can click `here <https://github.com/thu-coai/cotk/blob/master/docs/notes/tutorial_core_1.ipynb>`__ for ipynb files.
+If you don't have a suitable environment, you can also run `the code <http://colab.research.google.com/github/thu-coai/cotk/blob/master/docs/source/notes/tutorial_core_1.ipynb>`__ on google colab.

 Preparing the data
 ----------------------------------------